TimMcCool/scratchattach/README.md

-Scratchattach is a modern and object oriented library for the Scratch website with support for all sorts of site features.
+Scratch API wrapper with support for almost all site features.
-Automate actions and interact with your Scratch projects through cloud variables.
+This library can set cloud variables, follow Scratchers, post comments and so much more!
+It has special features that make it easy to transmit data through cloud variables.

 **Some functions require logging in to Scratch.**
 **You also need to have the coding language Python installed on your computer.**